mastodon/documentation/content/en/admin/roles.md

 ## Add Role {#add-role}

-The `admin/roles/new` page allows for the creation of a custom Role.
+The `admin/roles/new` page allows for the creation of a custom role.

 ![](/assets/admin-roles-new-ui.png)